dansilcox/php-pre-commit-hook/README.md

 # PHP pre-commit hook

-A nice pre-commit hook for PHP developers.
+A nice pre-commit hook for PHP developers, based on the actual sample that Git places in the .git/hooks directory by default...

 It:
 1) Validates the change set against an "allownonasci" configuration flag that decides whether non-ASCII characters are allowed in commit names or not